10 More Quotes That Make You a Better Project Manager

-By Duncan Haughey
+By Duncan Haughey | minute read

-The Cambridge Dictionaries Online defines a quote as,
+The Cambridge Dictionaries Online defines a quote as;

 to repeat the words that someone else has said or written.

 All project managers need to find the right balance between process and pragmatism.
-We have all been on projects where arduous processes slow work down, with little reason other than,
+We have all been on projects where arduous processes slow work down, with little reason other than;

 this is the way we work around here.
 Always sign off requirements with your customer, create a project plan, look at risks and issues, but do not expect your customers to undertake one size fits all form filling exercises.
-Tailor processes to what is needed to run your project successfully and discard everything else.
+Tailor processes for what is needed to run your project successfully and discard everything else.

 Always document and confirm any agreement you make with your customers and suppliers.
 If you promise to deliver something as long as certain conditions get met, make sure it is in writing, agreed and a signature obtained if necessary.
-After all,
+After all;

 what is not on paper has not been said.

 A plan is not a project, but it goes a long way to helping projects run well.
 To reach a successful conclusion, many areas of work must come together.
 Project planning and risk management are two such areas.
-As the project manager, you are responsible for guiding your project much as a sea-captain guides his ship through different seas, some calm and some stormy.
+As the project manager, you are responsible for guiding your project much as a sea captain guides his ship through different seas, some calm and some stormy.

-These quotations are the compressed wisdom of many years experience.
+These quotations are the compressed wisdom of many years of experience.
 Keep them in mind and let them help you navigate your way to a successful project.